gpu-fftw/gpu_fftw/README.md

 * **Auto-fallback**: If there is any problem starting the GPU fft (e.g. lack of memory or permissions) gpu_fftw automatically falls back to fftw3.

+* **Fortran**: fftw3 provides a fortran API, this is not supported yet, but it is planned.

 ## :bulb: TODO
 - [ ] Fortran programs are not working (segfault), Fortran API needs to be added